Field of bluebonnets at Bluebonnet Park in Ennis

 Getting There

 The town of Ennis is located 34 miles south of Downtown Dallas off of Interstate 45.
-Traffic is nonexistent heading southbound from downtown, even during weekday rush hours, so you can make it there in just about half an hour.
+The drive from downtown takes about half an hour.
 From our house in Plano, in the northern suburbs, the drive takes approximately one hour.

 It is important to note, however, that the trails themselves (basically a circular scenic drive along several farm-to-market and county roads) extend considerably to both the northeast and southeast of Ennis.
 The Ennis Convention & Visitors Bureau posts a helpful map that highlights the best route for seeing wildflowers on any given day.
-Currently, this is the northern portion of the trail, but as wildflowers tend to be fickle, check the map before you go for the most current information.
+As wildflowers have a mind of their own, always check the link before heading out to avoid disappointment.

 Our Tour

-General directions: take IH-45 south to Palmer (25 miles south of downtown), and take Exit 260, FM 813 (Jefferson Street).
+General directions: take IH-45 south to Palmer (25 miles from downtown), and take Exit 260, FM 813 (Jefferson Street).
 Cross the underpass, immediately turn right, then turn left at FM 813.
-At FM 660, bend to the left to take FM 660 towards Bristol.
-In Bristol, FM 660 will curve to the left; instead, continue straight on Stacks Road.
-Turn right on Slate Rock Road, then right on Andrews Road, then right on Union Hill Road (not marked, but it is the first stop sign after you turn onto Andrews Road).
-Union Hill will take you back to Bristol.
-Turn right on FM 660, and this time, curve to the left to stay on the highway.
+At FM 660, bend to the left to head towards Bristol.
+In Bristol, FM 660 curves to the left; instead, continue straight on Stacks Road.
+Turn right on Slate Rock Road, then right on Andrews Road, then right on Union Hill Road (the first stop sign after you turn onto Andrews Road).
+Union Hill takes you back to Bristol.
+Turn right on FM 660, and this time, curve left to stay on the highway.
 Just west of town, turn left at Sugar Ridge Road.
 This road ends back at FM 813.
 Turn right, then left at FM 879 to return to IH-45.
-You can either continue through town to eat, shop, or go to Bluebonnet Park, or head back north to go back to Dallas.

-North and Central Texas has a reputation as being flat as a pancake, but much of the area between Dallas and Waco actually features rolling hills, which serve to accentuate the wildflowers when they are in bloom.
+Most people think of the landscape of North and Central Texas as flat as a pancake.
+But much of the area between Dallas and Waco actually features rolling hills; these really accentuate the wildflowers when they are in bloom.
 Within a couple of miles of leaving the freeway, the first bluebonnet covered hills come into view.

 Past Bristol, the trail temporarily leaves the wider state highway for a series of narrower Ellis County roads.
 Soon after turning onto Andrews Road from Slate Rock Road, look to your left for an iconic photo opportunity – a mixed field of bluebonnets and Indian paintbrush in front of a Texas-themed building.